-Symbol for trading on the NYSE
+Symbol for trading on the NYSE "RH"

-"RH"

-Unless otherwise indicated, all information in this prospectus relating to the number of shares of our common stock to be outstanding immediately after this offering:
+Unless otherwise indicated, all information in this prospectus relating to the shares outstanding as of May 10, 2013:

-- excludes an aggregate of 748,159 shares of unvested common stock issued to Mr. Alberini and Mr. Friedman under the Restoration Hardware 2012 Equity Replacement Plan, which we refer to as the Replacement Plan, in connection with the Reorganization, which shares begin to vest during the 36-month period following our initial public offering when the ten-day trailing price of our common stock exceeds a price per share of \$37.79 per share for at least ten consecutive trading days, and such shares shall fully vest when the price our common stock reaches a price per share of \$46.50 for at least ten consecutive trading days (with proportional vesting in between); - excludes vested options to purchase an aggregate of (which we refer to as the 2012 Stock Incentive Plan), with a weighted-average exercise price equal to \$ of these options are subject to selling restrictions that will lapse over time); hards of our common stock granted under the Restoration Hardware 2012 Stock Incentive Plan per share (the shares issuable upon exercise) - excludes vested options to purchase an aggregate of which we refer to as the Option Plan, with an exercise price of \$29.00 per share (the shares issuable upon exercise of these options are subject to selling restrictions that will lapse over time); - excludes vested options to purchase an aggregate of 5,953,652 shares of our common stock granted to Mr. Alberini and Mr. Friedman under the Option Plan, with an exercise price per share of \$46.50, with restrictions on sale that will lapse in increments when our stock price reaches specified levels ranging from \$50.75 to \$111.25; - excludes additional shares of common stock reserved for future grants under the 2012 Stock Incentive Plan; and - assumes no exercise by the underwriters of their option to purchase up to additional shares from the selling stockholders.
+- includes 38,108,092 shares of common stock outstanding as of May 10, 2013; - assumes the issuance of 21,503 shares to one of our selling stockholders upon the net exercise of outstanding options with an exercise price per share of \$24.00 (as if such issuance had occurred on May 10, 2013, and based on the last reported sale price of our common stock on May 10, 2013 of \$47.87 per share): - excludes an aggregate of 748,159 shares of unvested common stock issued to Mr. Alberini and Mr. Friedman under the Restoration Hardware 2012 Equity Replacement Plan, which we refer to as the Replacement Plan, in connection with the Reorganization, which shares begin to vest during the 36-month period following our initial public offering when the ten-day trailing price of our common stock exceeds a price per share of \$37.79 per share for at least ten consecutive trading days, and such shares shall fully vest when the price our common stock reaches a price per share of \$46.50 for at least ten consecutive trading days (with proportional vesting in between); - excludes options to purchase an aggregate of 1,374,412 shares of our common stock granted under the Restoration Hardware 2012 Stock Incentive Plan (which we refer to as the 2012 Stock Incentive Plan), with a weighted-average exercise price equal to \$27.38 per share (the shares issuable upon exercise of these options are subject to selling restrictions that will lapse over time); - excludes options to purchase an aggregate of 875,389 shares of our common stock granted under the Restoration Hardware 2012 Stock Option Plan, which we refer to as the Option Plan, with an exercise price of \$29.00 per share (the shares issuable upon exercise of these options are subject to selling restrictions that will lapse over time); - excludes options to purchase an aggregate of 5,953,652 shares of our common stock granted to Mr. Alberini and Mr. Friedman under the Option Plan, with an exercise price per share of \$46.50, with restrictions on sale that will lapse in increments when our stock price reaches specified levels ranging from \$50.75 to \$111.25; - excludes 41,713 restricted stock units granted under the 2012 Stock Incentive Plan; - excludes 4,352,732 additional shares of common stock reserved for future grants under the 2012 Stock Incentive Plan; and - assumes no exercise by the underwriters of their option to purchase up to 1,125,000 additional shares from the selling stockholders.